MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeout-limits.md

 ## Kusto.Cli

-This section will describe how to configure a custom server timeout in the Kusto.Cli.
+This section describes how to configure a custom server timeout in the Kusto.Cli.

 ### Prerequisites